infracost/infracost-azure-devops/README.md

     - `INFRACOST_API_KEY`: your Infracost API key.
 To get an API key [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost register`.
     - [Azure credentials](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret) so Terraform init can be run.
 Usually these are `ARM_CLIENT_ID`, `ARM_CLIENT_SECRET`, `ARM_SUBSCRIPTION_ID` and `ARM_TENANT_ID`.

 4. Add the following stage to your `azure-pipelines.yml` (create this file if you don't have one already).
 You can customize the `env` section to add variables and environment variables mentioned in the following sections.
+If you're using a self-hosted agent, please ensure that `bc`, `curl` and `git` are installed as the `diff.sh` script uses those.

     ```yml
     pool: